JayleiAlderson-Muir/myWebsite/README.md

 # Known Issues
 - Table information shows in unstyled format briefly when refreshing the page in web browser
-- Does not scroll correctly to footer element when on the page '/filtered#about' when refreshing
+- Does not scroll correctly to footer element when on the page '/filtered#about' after refreshing
-  - note: it is only possible to do this by navigating to a filtered page, then the the about section
+  - note: it is only possible to do this by navigating to a filtered page, then to the about section
   - Does scroll to footer element, but due to the redirect, the movement is not smooth or direct
 - SvelteTable has inherit formatting issues that should have been addressed
 - FadingImage component can go out-of-sync and pause for the duration of the setInterval method used